SpektraSystems/openshift-container-platform/docs/Lab 3: Deploying-workload-on-Openshift.md

 }
 ```

-7. Now, you can get the list of pods, Run the following command is given below.
+7. Now, you can get the **list of pods**, Run the following command is given below.
 ```
 oc get pods
 ```